 Every morning, I get a detailed report telling me how much time I spent in bed, how long it took me to fall asleep, how long I spent in each stage of sleep, and how many times my sleep was disturbed.

-Additionally, you can also check your respiratory rate — that is how many breaths you took per minute.
-That number should be relatively stable from night-to-night.
-If you see significant changes, it could indicate an underlying issue, such as an infection with the new Coronavirus.
+Additionally, you can also check your respiratory rate (how many breaths you take per minute).
+That number should be relatively stable from night to night.
+If you see significant changes, it could indicate an underlying issue, such as an infection with the new coronavirus.

 How Accurately Does WHOOP Track Sleep?

 According to WHOOP, their sleep tracking is 95% accurate compared to the calibration tests the company has done in sleep labs.
-The University of Arizona has recently published a study on sleep trackers and named WHOOP “highly accurate.”
+The University of Arizona recently published a study on sleep trackers and called WHOOP “highly accurate.”

 - EEG showed 91% accuracy

-- EEG + other features boosted the accuracy to 95% (EEG+SC+ACC)
+- EEG plus other features boosted the accuracy to 95% (EEG + SC + ACC)